JoshEngels/MultiDimensionalFeatures/README.md

 ```
 These will save an html file and a png file to directories within the `sae_multid_feature_discovery` folder.
 The html can be opened and interacted with in a browser.
 Mousing over a point will show the context and particular token (in bold) that the representation fired above.

-To make the the final polished figures in the paper, we provide different scripts.
+To make the final polished figures in the paper, we provide different scripts.
 To produce Figure 13, showing Mistral 7b days and months representations, you can run:
 ```
 python3 mistral_days_months.py
 ```